Adam de Gordon, Lord of Gordon: Support for Robert Bruce

 After the battle of Bannockburn in 1314, Gordon no longer hesitated to acknowledge Bruce as king.
 He was cordially welcomed, and was speedily numbered with the king's most trusted friends.
 From Thomas Randolph, Earl of Moray, he obtained the barony of Stitchel in Roxburghshire, which was confirmed to him and his son William by Robert I on 28 January 1315.
 In 1320 Gordon, along with Sir Edward Mabinson, was sent on a special mission to the pope at Avignon.
 They were bearers of the memorable letter asserting the independence of the kingdom, dated at Aberbrothock on 6 April 1320, and were charged with the twofold duty of effecting a reconciliation between King Robert and the pope and paving the way for a peace with England.
 Although the letter seems to have well received by the pope, it did not achieve its intended purpose of convincing the pope to recognise Robert as King of the Scots.
 As a reward for faithful service, including help rendered in subduing the rebellious house of Comyn in the north-eastern counties, Bruce granted to him and his heirs the lordship of Strathbogie in Aberdeenshire, which had belonged to David, earl of Atholl.
 Gordon bestowed on that lordship the name of Huntly, from a village on his Berwickshire estate.

 During the uneasy first few years of Scottish independence, Gordon led one hundred and sixty men-at-arms to steal the cattle outside of Norham Castle.
 After a bloody skirmish they were driven away by the castle's Constable, Sir Thomas Grey of Heaton.

 Adam's fidelity to King Robert was continued to his son and successor, David II; and he was killed on 12 July 1333, fighting in the van of the Scottish army at the Battle of Halidon Hill.
 By Abercrombie he is numbered among the most trusted friends of Bruce, ‘all great personages and the glorious ancestors of many in all respects as great as themselves.’
-From Gordon descended nearly all the eminent men of that name in Scotland.